BIO9550 - Ecotoxicology

 10 credits overlap with BIO4550 - Ecotoxicology

-The course will be given over 8 weeks in the second half of each autumn semester.
+The course will be given in week 46-50 each autumn semester.
 The course consists of lectures, discussions, mandatory laboratory work and mandatory data laboratory exercises.
 In addition, the students must write two 10 page essays on given topics, which they will present in two 45 minutes lectures.

 Lectures will mainly be given by staff at the Department of Biology, but som external researchers will contribute.
 All students will be expected to give a short presentation over a subject provided.